OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Apple reportedly has a considerable bug backlog:

-> "You have to have a healthy internal bug fixing mechanism before you can attempt to have a healthy bug vulnerability disclosure program.
+> You have to have a healthy internal bug fixing mechanism before you can attempt to have a healthy bug vulnerability disclosure program.
 What do you expect is going to happen if they report a bug that you already knew about but haven’t fixed?
-Or if they report something that takes you 500 days to fix it?"
+Or if they report something that takes you 500 days to fix it?
 > <cite>[Moussouris - Helped create Microsoft's Bug Bounty Program](https://www.washingtonpost.com/technology/2021/09/09/apple-bug-bounty/)</cite>

-> "It seems like Apple thinks people reporting bugs are annoying and they want to discourage people from doing so"
+> It seems like Apple thinks people reporting bugs are annoying and they want to discourage people from doing so
 > <cite>[Tian Zhang - an iOS software engineer](https://www.washingtonpost.com/technology/2021/09/09/apple-bug-bounty/)</cite>

-> "Apple’s closed-off approach hinders its security efforts"
+> Apple’s closed-off approach hinders its security efforts
 > <cite>[Dave Aitel - co-author of “The Hacker’s Handbook](https://www.washingtonpost.com/technology/2021/09/09/apple-bug-bounty/)</cite>

-> "To me, the bigger takeaway is that Apple is shipping iOS with known bugs, And that security researchers are so frustrated by the Apple Bug Bounty program they are literally giving up on it, turning down (potential) money, to post free bugs online.
-It's not that Apple doesn't have resources or money to fix this, Clearly it's just not a priority to them."
+> To me, the bigger takeaway is that Apple is shipping iOS with known bugs, And that security researchers are so frustrated by the Apple Bug Bounty program they are literally giving up on it, turning down (potential) money, to post free bugs online.
+It's not that Apple doesn't have resources or money to fix this, Clearly it's just not a priority to them.
 > <cite>[Patrick Wardle - Security Expert](https://www.theregister.com/2020/07/01/apple_macos_privacy_bypass/)</cite>

-> "Apple is slow to fix reported bugs and does not always pay hackers what they believe they’re owed.
-Ultimately, they say, Apple’s insular culture has hurt the program and created a blind spot on security."
+> Apple is slow to fix reported bugs and does not always pay hackers what they believe they’re owed.
+Ultimately, they say, Apple’s insular culture has hurt the program and created a blind spot on security.
 > <cite>[Reed Albergotti - Washington Post](https://www.washingtonpost.com/technology/2021/09/09/apple-bug-bounty/)</cite>

-> "I want to share my frustrating experience participating in Apple Security Bounty program.
+> I want to share my frustrating experience participating in Apple Security Bounty program.
 I've reported four 0-day vulnerabilities this year between March 10 and May 4, as of now three of them are still present in the latest iOS version (15.0) and one was fixed in 14.7, but Apple decided to cover it up and not list it on the security content page.
 When I confronted them, they apologized, assured me it happened due to a processing issue and promised to list it on the security content page of the next update.
-There were three releases since then and they broke their promise each time."
+There were three releases since then and they broke their promise each time.
 > <cite>[Denis Tokarev](https://habr.com/en/post/579714/)</cite>